 Verify that the chains are tightly fit onto the tires and will not fall off once they start moving.
 If the tension is adequate, it will be difficult to fit a finger between the tire and any of the links.

+When putting chains on your tractor tires, be careful to make them tight enough to be used correctly.
 If your chains fall off easily as you drive, this may be a sign that they are too loose.
 Deflating your tires may make installation a bit easier, but it is not necessary to get the chains on correctly.
 Tire chains are typically only recommended for rear traction tires, and they will not improve traction on front tires if you have two-wheel drive.

-We hope this post shed some light on how to install tire chains on John Deere equipment, so owners can get the most out of their machines 365 days a year.
+We hope this post helped shed some light on how to install tire chains on John Deere equipment, so owners can get the most out of their machines 365 days a year.

 If you have any questions about installing tire chains onto your equipment, you can contact your local John Deere dealer.